bwolleb/rlgen/extra/Bibliography/readme.md

 - bib: load a bibliography database file
 - bibliography: generate the bibliography of referenced or all items in the database

+## Chapter resource
+When a bib database is loaded, each item is actually pre-formatted and inserted in the `biblio` resource, maintained by this module.
+The resource can be used like any other within the document, for example with the normal `res()` text processor.
+Actually, using `res(biblio/ref/title)` is strictly equivalent to `cite(ref, title)`.
+Each item has the following keys:

+- `author`: formatted shortened author string, like "Lastname et al."
+- `authors`: formatted list of all authors
+- `title`: formatted title of the document
+- `formatted`: full reference string (authors, title, editor, url, etc...)
+- `num`: number assigned of the item (only known when the bibliography is actually inserted in the document)
+- `link`: in-document link to the rendered item in the bibliography (only known when the bibliography is actually inserted in the document)

 # Usage

 ## Text processor